jjcchh/szoro-cv/cv.md

 ### Posters

 `2019`
-Bannett, D., Radulescu, A., **Zorowitz, S.**, Niv, Y. (2019).
+Bennett, D., Radulescu, A., **Zorowitz, S.**, Niv, Y. (2019).
 Assessing mood's effects on attention in value-based decision making.
 Poster to be presented at Society for Affective Science.
 Boston, Massachusetts.

 `2016`
 Widge, A. S., **Zorowitz, S.**, Afzal, A., Farnes, K., Paulk, A. C., Miller, E. K., Deckersbach, T., Cash, S. S., Dougherty, D. D. (2016).
 Deep Brain Stimulation of Striatal White Matter Alters Top-Down Control Signals in Cingulate and Prefrontal Cortices.
 Presented at the American College of Neuropsychopharmacology, Hollywood, Florida.